willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 Sweet!

-From there, we can print the U-Boot version for instance:
+From there, we can print the U-Boot version:

 ```
 U-Boot> version